igvteam/igv.js-docs/docs/SampleInfo.md

 <p class="page-title">Sample Information File</p>

 Sample information files are tab-delimited text files used to associate attributes with sample names.
-The attributes are displayed in the "Sample Information" panel and can be used to sort, group, and filter tracks.
+The attributes are displayed in the "Sample Information" panel and can be used to sort, group, and filter samples.

 The file consists of up to three sections